 Substantially all of our Field Services business segment was contributed to Enable on May 1, 2013.
-As a result, this segment did not report operating results for 2014.
-The following table provides summary data of our Field Services business segment for 2013 and 2012 (in millions, except throughput data):
+As a result, this segment did not report operating results for 2014 or 2015.
+Our equity method investment and related equity income in Enable are included in our Midstream Investments segment.
+The following table provides summary data of our Field Services business segment for 2013: